 - HMRC will contact you for more information if you’ve adopted a child or if a court has given you parental responsibility for them.

 It’s a very simple and straightforward process that could give your child’s savings a boost when they turn 18!
 If you would like to know more about CTFs, you can read our blog on Child Trust Funds and what they are here.
-If your child does have a CTF, you can read more about what to do with it once it has matured, here.
+If your child does have a CTF, you can read more about what to do with it once the Child Trust Fund has matured.